pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 ## chapter ii (Art)

 I hated shrinks.
 They acted like they could fix people like a mechanic fixed an engine.
 I was not an engine.
 I was just a creative little brat.

-It started with me siding with the girl that was bullied at school.
-They must've been bullying her for a long time.
+It started with me siding with the girl who was bullied at school.
+I could tell they had been bullying her for a long time.

 "Astrid, did you really see them hurting her?" the teacher asked.
-It was beyond me how they could ask me like that.
-I've always been creative but how creative did they have to be to suspect the victim might have been falsely accusing the bullies?
-Were they blind to the obvious scars?
+I was stunned by their question.
+How could they possibly doubt the victim?
+I've always been perceptive, but how blind did they have to be to suspect the victim might be lying?
+Couldn't they see the obvious scars?

-"Please don't tell me I'm the only one that can see the scars," I responded.
+"Please don't tell me I'm the only one who can see the scars," I responded.

 The girl looked at me apologetically.
-She convinced the teachers she had an accident.
+She had convinced the teachers it was just an accident.
 I didn't blame her.
-It made perfect sense to not expect any justice from such teachers.
-It was clever of her to not make her bullies hate her more than they already did.
+It made perfect sense to not expect justice from such teachers.
+It was clever of her to avoid making her bullies hate her more than they already did.

-I would never forget the mocking eyes.
-So the shameless teachers not only failed to see their moral failure but also informed my parents that I was making up things that weren't there.
+I would never forget their mocking eyes.
+The shameless teachers not only failed to recognize their moral bankruptcy but also told my parents I was fabricating stories.

-"Astrid, I understand you must have your reason to report to the teachers," said my mom's good friend, Mr. David Lysandra.
+"Astrid, I understand you must have your reasons for reporting to the teachers," said my mom's good friend, Mr. David Lysandra.

 He was a professor from Atlas University, visiting Athens for a conference.
 My parents invited him to our home.
 They said he wanted to get to know me since he heard about me from my mom.
 But I could see he was a shrink and they asked for his diagnosis.
 They really thought I was making things up.

-"How long have you known the girl that was hurt?"
+"How long have you known the girl who was hurt?"
 Mr. David asked gently.

-I genuinely had no clue how to explain to them.
-I didn't know the girl nor the bullies.
-I saw her scars and I saw their punchable eyes.
+I genuinely had no idea how to explain to them.
+I didn't know the girl or the bullies.
+They weren't even from my class.
+I saw her scars and I saw their cruel punchable faces.

 "I met her the first time yesterday," I replied honestly.

 "Was she already hurt when you met her?" he asked.
 At least he was more patient than the teachers that dismissed me.
 I nodded.

-"Did she tell you how she got hurt?" he asked.
-He almost sounded like he cared about her.
+"Did she tell you how she got hurt?" he asked, almost sounding like he genuinely cared.
 I shook my head.
-She didn't need to; the scars told the story themselves.
+She didn't need to speak; her scars told the entire story.

-"How did you feel when you saw her hurt?" he asked very calmly.
-I hated his calm voice.
-I wasn't the one that had been bullied.
-She was.
-Why weren't he treating her instead?
-Or better yet, why weren't he treating the bullies?
+"How did you feel when you saw her hurt?" he asked calmly.
+I hated his measured tone.
+I wasn't the one who had been bullied—she was.
+Why wasn't he treating her instead?
+Or better yet, why wasn't he treating the bullies?

 "Spicy," I answered.
 Stupid answer for stupid question.

 "Elena often told me about your special talent.
 Have you ever heard of something called synesthesia?"

-He was almost like he was trying to get on my nerves.
-Yes, I could hear colors and I could see songs.
-Did colorblind people treat normal people different because they saw colors they couldn't see?
-These attributes were all waves and my sense were simply strong enough to perceive those waves differently than most people do.
-I didn't think it had anything to do with my sense of justice.
+He seemed determined to get under my skin.
+Yes, I could hear colors and see songs.
+Did colorblind people treat others differently just because they perceived colors differently?
+These were all just waves, and my senses were simply strong enough to perceive them in ways most people couldn't.
+I didn't see how this had anything to do with my sense of justice.

 "Is it when I can smell skepticism in your voice?"
-I answered, trying to look as respectful as I could.
+I responded, attempting to look respectful.
 He smiled.

-"You have a beautiful mind that perceives the world differently than most people.
-I think your parents were unnecessarily worried about you," he began to almost make sense slowly.
+"You have a beautiful mind that perceives the world differently from most people.
+I think your parents were unnecessarily worried," he said, slowly beginning to make sense.

 "Why did you feel like you wanted to tell the teachers about the little girl?"

-Now he was back to the beginning again.
-I always hated being interrogated.
-I always hated being diagnosed.
+Again, he was circling back to the start.
+I hated being interrogated.
+I hated being diagnosed.

-"It was my bad.
-I felt no sense of justice in the eyes of the teachers.
-But I told them about her anyway in case I was wrong.
-Unfortunately I wasn't wrong," I explained respectfully.
+"It was my mistake.
+I saw no sense of justice in the teachers' eyes.
+But I reported what I saw anyway, in case I was mistaken.
+Unfortunately, I wasn't," I explained respectfully.

 His eyes brightened with curiosity.

-"Were you saying you felt like you already knew the end result?" he made a good question.
-How nice it would have been if his voice didn't smell like skepticism.
+"Were you saying you felt like you already knew the end result?"
+It was a good question.
+If only his voice didn't smell of skepticism.
 I nodded.

-"How do you feel to know you weren't wrong?"
-Would he never get tired of questioning me.
+"How do you feel knowing you weren't wrong?"
+He seemed endless in his questioning.

 "Salty.
-I couldn't help ... you know, trying to help her.
-It was my fault I got the authority involved."
-I could see he found my use of the word authority interesting.
+I couldn't help trying to help her.
+It was my fault I got the authorities involved."
+I noticed his interest in my choice of words.

-"So you felt like the authority failed you?" again, he made a good question.
-If only I couldn't sense skepticism in his voice.
+"So you felt like the authorities failed you?"
+Another good question.
+If only I couldn't sense the skepticism in his voice.

 "I wouldn't care if they failed me.
 They failed her.
-They harrassed a victim.
+They harassed a victim.
 They tried to spin a narrative that I was complicating their job."

 "Astrid, I understand how you feel.
-I understand you still sense some sort of skepticism in my voice.
+I know you still sense skepticism in my voice.
 It's because I'm trying to understand you objectively."

-Well if I were to be honest, I found this shrink interesting finally.
-I realized where he got it wrong.
-He should've been trying to understand me subjectively.
-He should've forgot child psychology.
-He should've forgot his diagnosis tools.
+If I were to be honest, I finally found this shrink interesting.
+I realized where he was mistaken.
+He should have been trying to understand me subjectively.
+He should have forgotten child psychology.
+He should have forgotten his diagnostic tools.

 "I believe you're a kind kid.
-You understand your emotions really well.
-You only have a good intention.
-But the justice system we have is a little more complicated."
-If only complicated was a synonym of 'flawed', I whispered.
+You understand your emotions well.
+You have good intentions.
+But the justice system is a little more complicated."

+If only 'complicated' were a synonym for 'flawed', I whispered.

 "It's not just your school.
-The situation you encountered is very common.
-I'd be able to understand the context better if I could talk to the girl and the other children that you said were hurting her."
+This situation is quite common.
+I'd understand the context better if I could talk to the girl and the other children you said were hurting her."

 Exactly.
-You were looking for the missing ring at the place it wasn't lost.
-How nice would it be if I didn't see his intention.
-He wasn't searching for the missing ring.
-He was checking the place where the ring wasn't lost.
-I found whatever he was doing funny.
-I needed to give something funny to someone being funny.
+He wasn't looking for the missing ring in the wrong place.
+How nice it would be if I couldn't see through his intention.
+He wasn't searching for the missing ring in the first place; he was simply examining the wrong place for the wrong reason.
+I found his approach amusing.
+I needed to give something witty to someone so completely missing the point.

 "What's the difference between a therapist and a lawyer?"
 I asked him.